 The details for each meeting place are given below.
-We aim to be at the meeting place at 6.30pm to be on the water for 7pm - and generally stop for a cup of tea and a snack at some point during the evening, returning around 9pm.
+We aim to meet at 6.30pm to be on the water for 7pm - and generally stop for a cup of tea and a snack at some point during the evening, returning around 9pm.
 Please bring with you appropriate clothing/change of clothes, towel - and your own drinks and snacks.

 Occasionally, dolphins are encountered when paddling in the Moray Firth - and there are often many dolphin watchers at Chanonry Point: we try not to spoil their enjoyment of the dolphins by avoiding this area when the dolphins are likely to be feeding close inshore.
 Please note that they are a protected species and there are legal consequences for anyone found to be disturbing them.
 Your attention is drawn to the club’s Dolphin Code of Conduct.

-Any further information on Wed evening sea paddling, e.g. occasional changes of venue, will be announced via email to the sea kayaking list, so if you want to be kept informed of sea kayaking opportunities within the club please ensure that you have signed up to the sea kayaking list on WebCollect.
+Any further information on Wed evening sea paddling, e.g. occasional changes of venue, will be announced via email to the sea kayaking list, so please ensure that you have signed up to the sea kayaking list on WebCollect.

 Avoch: meet at the far (west) end of the village, on Ormonde Terrace.
 There are public toilets at the harbour.

 Invergordon Sailing Club: meet in the car park for the sailing club (what3words: menu.scrub.luring; NGR NH 68157 68976).
 There are no public toilets here, but there are toilets in Morrisons at Alness.

 Dochgarroch: boats can be unloaded in front of the Jacobite Queen, but then cars should be moved to the car park further along the canal past the locks (towards Inverness).
 There are no public toilets at Dochgarroch.

 |2 June||North Kessock|

 |9 June||North Kessock|